cloudfoundry/staticfile-buildpack/README.md

 Acknowledgements
 ================

-This buildpack is based heavily upon Jordon Bedwell's [nginx-buildpack](https://github.com/cloudfoundry-community/nginx-buildpack).
+This buildpack is based heavily upon Jordon Bedwell's Heroku buildpack and the modifications by David Laing for Cloud Foundry [nginx-buildpack](https://github.com/cloudfoundry-community/nginx-buildpack).
 It has been tuned for usability (configurable with `Staticfile`) and to be included as a default buildpack (detects `Staticfile` rather than the presence of an `index.html`).
 Thanks for the buildpack Jordon!